Chapter 10 : Why Can't We Be Friends?

 “I’m with my boyfriend, Scorpius,” she said calmly, but coldly.
 “There is nothing you can do about it, so don’t bother.
 I love him and that’s that.”
 Allie smiled at her with pride and even I was impressed by her bravado and loyalty.

 “What?” exclaimed James.
 “But he’s a Malfoy.
-His father and grandfather and who else knows were a death eaters, Rose.
+His father and grandfather, and Merlin knows who else, were a death eaters, Rose.
 Did you forget that?”

 “Of course not!
 I accept him, though, and know that he’s not his father nor his grandfather.
 Also, his father has changed.
 He got out of that, so don’t go saying bad things about Mr. Malfoy,” she defended them.